Nettakrim/Spyglass-Astronomy/README.md

 `/sga:share constellation|star|planet <name>`

-displays a [Click Here] button, clicking the button will open chat with some suggested text representing the object, if anyone recieves this text as part of a message (e.g, though just sending it in chat directly, or with a /msg), they get a [Click Here] button which when clicked gives them the shared object
+displays a [Click Here] button, clicking the button will open chat with some suggested text representing the object, if anyone receives this text as part of a message (e.g, though just sending it in chat directly, or with a /msg), they get a [Click Here] button which when clicked gives them the shared object

 ### `/sga:admin`

-there is generally little reason to use `sga:admin` commands, but some may still be useful for messing around
+there is generally little reason to use `sga:admin` commands other than while setting up a world, but some may still be useful for messing around

 `/sga:admin removeconstellation <name>`